isselmou92/DistortionCorrection/README.md

 This repository provides Python scripts for correcting geometric distortions in ultra-high field (15.2T) MR images caused by magnetic field inhomogeneities (ΔB0) and gradient non-linearities (GNL).
 It implements a two-step distortion correction (2SDC) method—first correcting ΔB0 distortions using registered static field maps, and then applying a phantom-based displacement map to correct GNL-induced distortions.
 The method has been validated on phantom data and in-vivo mouse brain MR images.
 This repository contains two Python scripts for:
 1. **B0 Correction** of MRI data (using a registered B0 map).
-2. **Phantom Displacement** application on the B0-corrected volume.
+2. **Phantom Displacement Field** application on the B0-corrected volume.

 Below you’ll find instructions on how to install dependencies, run the scripts, and understand the expected input and output data.